IBM-Bluemix/gp-common/README.md

 ### 1. Create a new Globalization Pipeline service instance
 Head to the [Bluemix Catalog](https://new-console.ng.bluemix.net/catalog/) and look for the Globalization Pipeline service - it should be under the DevOps category.

-**Note:** if you see two catalog entries for Globalization Pipeline, ignore the *Beta* one since it will be removed soon.

 ![Bluemix Catalog](images/catalog.png "Globalization Pipeline")